Approved by the Ithaca College Board of Trustees on October 12, 2012 and May 18, 2013.

 The Subcommittee on Curriculum may need to meet more frequently than the committee as a whole, depending on the volume of submissions.

-This committee reports to the provost and vice president for educational affairs.
+This committee reports to the provost and vice president for academic affairs.

 - Senior Associate Vice President for Student Affairs and Campus Life (ex officio, non-voting)